DocAdam/adamthepugh/index.md

 A list of products I onboarded and supported with documentation.

 #### [Web store and special items in my shop](docs/webstore.md)
-I connect people with vintage treasures to bring back a memory as a gift to themselves or to share with a loved one.
-Vinyl Junction is an online store for Cassettes, LPs, Books, and Record Boxes on the Etsy platform.
+Founded and manage Vinyl Junction, an online store on the Etsy platform that specializes in vintage music and books, with a focus on connecting customers with treasures that evoke positive memories.

 #### [Analytics](docs/analytics.md)
 Visuals created with Tableau Public based on sales for my shop.

 #### [Social Media links](docs/social.md)
 Take a look at my activity around the web or check out what I am learning.

-Along the way I started a business on Etsy called <a href="https://vinyljunction.com" target="_blank">Vinyl Junction</a> selling vintage music and books.

-I enjoy learning, <a href="https://www.goodreads.com/adamthepugh" target="_blank">reading</a>, and exploring new music.